What are you looking for?

 • The personal details should be inserted exactly as they appear in the ID.
 Please be sure to include middle names, initials, abbreviations, or any other particularities in the KYC form, exactly as they appear in the ID.

-Banking information: bank account and ACH routing number
+Banking information: bank account

 • Name of bank must match the legal business name.
 Sometimes the system will ask for a supporting document – please have a recent bank statement or bank letter ready to upload (just the first page).